fmi/java-course/03-oop-in-java-ii/lab/README.md

  * @param minAmountEnrolled minimum amount of subject enrolled for the category
  *
  * @throws IllegalArgumentException if the category is null
- * @throws IllegalArgumentException if the credits are negative */ public record SubjectRequirement(Category category, int minAmountEnrolled)
+ * @throws IllegalArgumentException if the minAmountEnrolled is negative */ public record SubjectRequirement(Category category, int minAmountEnrolled)